 There’s a long-held belief in the U.S. that 50% of all marriages end in divorce.
 The good news is that this statistic isn’t quite true.
 According to the CDC, just 2.3 in every 1,000 marriages end in divorce.
 While this study only considered data gathered from 45 states, it offers a more positive view of marriage.
 The bad news, however, is that divorce still happens.
 And it costs a lot… if you go the “traditional route.”

-“We’ve been conditioned to think you need to contact a law firm,” says Nancy Fagan, owner of the Divorce Help Clinic, a divorce planning and mediation service in San Diego.
+“We’ve been conditioned to think you need to contact a law firm,” says Nancy Fagan, owner of the Relationship Resolution Center in Plano, Texas.
 “But an uncomplicated divorce should never cost more than $500.
 Firms that charge thousands of dollars are preying on ignorance.”

 “In California, it’s called a summary dissolution,” Nancy says.
 “All states have some version of it.
 There are a few criteria you need to meet to do it this way.
 In California, you need to be married for less than five years, have no kids, and no debts or assets beyond a certain dollar amount.”

 Other states offer summary divorces for those with longer marriages.
 Minnesota, for example, allows summary dissolutions for those married for eight years or less.
 However, there are still strict asset limits in Minnesota.
 Neither spouse can have individual or joint assets that total $25,000.

 Florida has a broader option they call simplified dissolution of marriage.
 It has no marriage length requirements, but the couple must not have children under 18, no alimony can be involved, and the divorce has to be uncontested with each party agreeing that the marriage is “irretrievably broken.”

 To complete the summary divorce process, you’ll fill out basic forms, which of course vary by state.
 You’ll pay the cost of filing the divorce application and any other processing fees your state may charge, but you won’t need to deal with pricey lawyer bills.